Nitishkanna22/Tacheon-AI-product-engineer_assessment/README.md

 2. API Health Check
 Before any data is written, the pipeline checks whether each API responded successfully.
 * If YES: Data moves to transformation
 * If NO: source is marked stale and flagged in the UI

+3. Raw API responses are flattened, normalised, and enriched with derived fields — 7-day totals, period-over-period deltas, and channel-level KPIs.
+4. Rule-based logic scans the transformed data and generates signals — flagging anomalies
+5. Storage
+Two tables are written:
+* Brand Day Snapshot:  one aggregated row per brand per day
+* Signal Log: one signal record per brand per run